norayr/papieren/links.md

 freepascal
 ==========

+bug fix in 2010, originally reported on their mantis, trace is on [freepascal gitlab](https://gitlab.com/freepascal.org/fpc/source/-/issues/18239) — longi should be smalli in interbase.pp file.

 it did not build on my aarch64 pinebook, so i patched the ebuild:
 [link](https://gentoobrowse.randomdan.homeip.net/packages/dev-lang/fpc) and other [link](https://bugs.gentoo.org/817899)

 i also provided [this patch](https://gitlab.com/freepascal.org/fpc/documentation/-/issues/21107) in 2010.

+reported:
+[this issue](https://gitlab.com/freepascal.org/fpc/source/-/issues/25715) — getaddrinfo,freeaddrinfo, getaddrinfoex, getaddrinfow, gai_strerror and corresponding error codes and structures are missing in WinSock2 unit.

+[this issue](https://gitlab.com/freepascal.org/fpc/source/-/issues/25714) — error codes of function getaddrinfo in cnetdb.pp unit do not correspond to the /usr/include/netdb.h header file.

 maemo-leste